x-team/handbook/faq.md

 * **I see X-Team has a blog.
 Can I get my blogs published there?**
   Yes, you can.
 Talk to [@ben](https://x-team.slack.com/messages/D23Q0MCQ6) and he'll get you sorted with all the necessary proofreading, editing, and finally publishing support.

+* **I heard that there's plenty of internal app development going on on.
+How can I get in on the action?**
+  Ask @josh or @ryanchartrand to give you access to the relevant part of [X-Team's Github](https://github.com/x-team/).
+If you haven't heard anything specific, @josh, @jacek.lawniczak, and/or @karolsojko can give you a nice overview of all the stuff that's being developed where you could lend a hand.